 Raymond du Puy went in the Crusades to Jerusalem where he was the Grand Master de Saint-Jean in 1120, and it was from Hugues Puy who lived in 1200 that the many diverse lines of the family started including that of Du Puy of Rochefort.
 Déodat de Podio was a Knight's apprentice in 1359, Martial Dupuy was the Lord of Roquette, and was connected with de Montmorency when he acquired the fiefs of Sébastien Endrien in 1514, and a Dupuy was the secretary to the King in 1737.

 Guillaume II Du Puy was the Lord of Lalogarde, Saint Paul and Magrin, and maintained the family patent letters and heraldic cap of nobility for the family and future generations in 1669.
 François Du Puy, Lord of Saint Armand, Knight of Malta, was a captain of Grenadiers of the regiment of Lorraine, and commander of the royal troops in India for which he was rewarded as a Knight of Saint-Louis in 1716.

 Paul Dupuis, son of Simon and Suzanne (neé Brusquet), was Lord of Ile-aux-Oies, ensign in a company, and officer in the Regiment of Carignan.
 He married Jeanne Couillard in Quebec on 22nd October 1668.
 He later became Lieutenant-General of the Quebec Police and remained in this position until his death on 21st December 1713.

-Important Dates for the Dupois family
+Early History of the Dupois family

 This web page shows only a small excerpt of our Dupois research.
 Another 170 words (12 lines of text) covering the years 1109, 1110, 1120, 1200, 1359, 1514, 1669, 1716, and 1737 are included under the topic Early Dupois History in all our PDF Extended History products and printed products wherever possible.